 Amanda Bynes and Lindsay Lohan.
 The former Nickelodeon star had her car impounded by police after she was pulled over on a suspended license in the summer of 2012, but Lohan, who served 14 days in jail in 2010 after violating her probation in her own 2007 DUI case, thought Bynes got let off a little too easy.
 "Why did I get put in jail and a Nickelodeon star has had NO punishment(s) so far?"
 Lohan tweeted on Sept.
 16, 2012.

 Joy Behar and Snooki.
-The "Jersey Shore" ultimately apologized for her scathing parody of the talk show maven.
-Appearing on "The Wendy Williams Show," Snooki explained that a video -- in which she pretended to be Behar and made derogatory comments -- was intended to be a joke.
+The "Jersey Shore" star ultimately apologized for her scathing parody of the talk show maven.
+Appearing on "The Wendy Williams Show" in January 2011, Snooki explained that a video -- in which she pretended to be Behar and made derogatory comments -- was intended to be a joke.
 "Everyone took it too seriously, so I took the video down," she said.
 Behar agreed to make her own peace.
 "I found the apology quite sobering," she admitted, "although maybe that's not the right word."

 Naomi Campbell and Mia Farrow.
-The actress contradicted Campbell's claim at the war crimes trial of former Liberian President Charles Taylor that she had no idea who gave her a bag of "dirty-looking pebbles" that turned out to be blood diamonds.
+The actress contradicted Campbell's claim at the war crimes trial of former Liberian President Charles Taylor in the summer of 2010 that she had no idea who gave her a bag of "dirty-looking pebbles" that turned out to be blood diamonds.
 Farrow said she and Campbell met Taylor at a 1997 reception in South Africa hosted by Nelson Mandela.
 Campbell said she didn't know who Taylor was when she met him at the reception.